keboola/website/index.md

     desc: Keboola Connection allowed us to start super quickly building our analytics offering and focus on our strengths rather than building the underlying data processing infrastructure from scratch.
-- template: article-full
-  block: article-full
-  subheadline: no more procurement night mare
-  headline: One contract/one invoice <span>over 50 technologies</span>
-  content: From SQL, RStudio, Python, Spark, Snowflake, S3...all in one contract and
-    single environment provisioned just for you as a service.
-New scenario and configuration is just <a href=""><strong>one click away</strong></a>.
-Setup a separate project for each use case.
-Solving the use case at hand, but having the flexibility to use the results and pipes in other use cases and workflows - flexibility.
-  list:
-  - descleft: "<p><strong>Procurement</strong>.
-Once you buy you have access to all the tools in the platform.
-No need for additional security or procurement permissions.
-      New use case doesn’t mean new round of IT/Security/Procurement talks and weeks spent</p>"
-    descright: "<p><strong>Flexible environment</strong>.
-Us the tools you know from desktop environment in cloud with the professional support just one click away and the knowledge of thousands of users empowering our machine learning and helping you with mundane tasks.</p>"
-- template: horizontal-rule
-  block: hr
 - template: recent-list
   block: recent-list
   headline: Success Stories